fieldtrip/dashboard/README.md

 4. if an error is detected it will print "FAILED", otherwise it prints "PASSED"
 5. the output is captured in stdout/stderr files

-The stdout/stderr output of all jobs is collected in a log file directory.
-The log files are parsed using a cron job and the developers receive an email with the summary of the "FAILED" scripts.
+When running the whole batch of test scripts, the stdout/stderr output of all jobs is collected in a log file directory.
+The collection of log files are parsed using a cron job and the developers receive an email with the summary of the "FAILED" scripts.

 ## Dashboard database